 On the bright side of the current reality, it’s the perfect time to be productive and learn new skills.
-Why not trying to learn animation?
+Why not try to learn animation?
 If this is something you’ve always been interested in and would like to try, it’s not necessary to do it the traditional way and study it at a university.
 In fact, you can do it online in the comfort of your home.

 So, what are the options to become a self-taught animation designer?
 Let’s walk through the process together.

 How to Learn Animation At Home: Article Overview

 1. Online Courses Guide (with selected examples)

 2. Software Tools for Beginners (with tutorials and resources)